Akina Nakamori: 2000–2010

 On 24 June 2009, Nakamori released another cover album, Mood Kayō: Utahime Shōwa Meikyoku Shū.
 The album consisted of kayōkyoku songs released between the 1960s and 1970s.
 Youichi Murata reprise his role as a sound arranger for the first time since her self-cover compilation album Utahime Double Decade.
 The album was released in regular and limited editions: the limited edition included a DVD of recording footage of three of the album tracks.
 The album debuted at number 30 on the Oricon Weekly Album Charts and charted for three weeks.

 On 29 July 2009, Nakamori released a music video clip DVD (Clip 2002-2007 & more) and a second album in her folk song cover series, Folk Song 2: Utahime Aishouka.
 Toriyama reprised his role as the sound producer and main arranger.
 The album cover jacket was a caricature by Japanese caricaturist Kage.
 The album was released in regular and limited editions; the limited edition included DVD footage of Nakamori recording the album.
 The album debuted at number 33 on the Oricon Weekly Album Charts.

 Between 18 and 28 August 2009, Nakamori held another special live tour, titled Akina Nakamori Special Live 2009 "Empress at Yokohama".
 The live tour consisted of cover tracks which she released through her various cover albums.
 DVD footage of the live tour was released on 18 August 2010.
 As of 2019, it is her last tour.

 On 26 August 2009, Nakamori released her twenty-third studio album, Diva.
 It was her first studio album in three years since Destination.
-The album had ten newly recorded songs.
-In this album, she collaborated with various producers from overseas such as Rodney Alejandro, Matt Tishler, and Jeniffer Karr.
-One of the album tracks was written by Nakamori under her pseudonym Miran:Miran.
-The album was released in regular and limited editions: the limited edition included a bonus disc with remixes of the tracks Diva and Heartache.
-The album debuted at number 29 on the Oricon Weekly Album Charts and charted for three weeks.

 On 23 September 2009, Nakamori released a special single titled "Diva Single Version" with a new intro arrangement with two B-side tracks, the original version of Heartache, which was previously released only as a single and a re-recorded album track, I hope so, from the album of the same name.
 The single debuted at number 50 on the Oricon Weekly Single Charts.

 On 13 July 2010, Nakamori wrote and released a digital single, "Crazy Love".
 The single was released via the streaming services Chaku-Uta and Recochoku.
 It was used as background music for pachinko slot parlors.
 For players who won the full combination of points, a short music video clip of Crazy Love was shown.